Single-member LLCs for investing: What you need to know

 What is a single-member LLC?

-A single-member LLC simply means that it’s owned by one individual.
-This person is thus responsible for managing the company, most importantly making sure that the obligatory taxes are being paid.
+A single-member LLC means that one individual owns it.
+This person is thus responsible for managing the company, most importantly, making sure that the obligatory taxes are being paid.

 The difference between a single-member and multi-member LLC is the number of people owning the company.

 A single-member LLC has become popular amongst freelancers and investors due to tax benefits and personal asset protection.

 Setting up an LLC allows you to invest in stocks, bonds, mutual funds, real estate, and other opportunities.

 What are the benefits of an LLC for investing?

 - The main benefit of forming an LLC is limited liability protection, meaning separating business and personal assets.